 Caitlin Sharp, Director of Technology and Data

 Melissa Sprockel is committed to the vision that all students in Kansas City deserve a great education.
 Students deserve a school where they are nurtured to develop their passions, challenged to high expectations, and supported to reach success.
-Ms. Sprockel earned a Bachelor of Science in Biology from Boston College and is currently working toward obtaining a Master in Education from the University of Missouri-St. Louis.
+Ms. Sprockel earned a Bachelor of Science in Biology from Boston College and a Master in Education from the University of Missouri-St. Louis.
 Prior to joining the Kauffman School, Ms. Sprockel was a 2011 member of Teach For America where she taught fifth and sixth grades for two years at Phillis Wheatley Elementary School in the Kansas City Public Schools district.
-She spent two years teaching seventh grade science at the Kauffman School and now is an Instructional Coach.
+She spent two years teaching seventh grade science at the Kauffman School before moving into the Instructional Coach role.
 Ms. Sprockel is so excited to work alongside such dedicated teachers, parents, and students, making our mission of getting all our PREPsters to and through college possible.

 Hayley Steel, Dean of Students